 Reducing your risk of lymphoedema

-- Don’t try to protect the affected limb by limiting its movement – moving the limb normally will keep the lymph fluid flowing.
+- Don’t try to protect the affected limb by limiting its movement – using the limb normally will keep the lymph fluid flowing.

 - Keep your skin clean.
 Wash with a pH-neutral soap and avoid scented products.